Engoo Blog Conversation

 During the Conversation

-But what if your student doesn't understand the question?.
+What should you do if your student doesn't understand your questions?
 You’ll need to:

 2. Help the student to reply

-Now, let’s say your student finally understands your question.
-They may struggle to reply, so you’ll want to:
+Once your student understands your question, they may still struggle to respond to it.
+In this case, you’ll want to:

 📌 Takeaways